foliovision/fv-wordpress-flowplayer/readme.txt

 * Feature - Facebook Video Sharing - when enabled the first MP4 video in the post will be shared directly rather than the post excerpt.
 * Feature - Lightbox - now you can use HTML like <a class="colorbox" href="video.mp4"><img src="image.jpg" /></a> to make clicking that image open a video
+* Feature - Skin settings - now you can see the changes you are doing live if you play the video
 * CSS - renaming the play-button class to fvp-play-button to prevent conflicts with some themes
 * Bugfix - PHP 5.2 compatilibty fix for FV Player widget